From the Executive Director’s Desk

 If you are looking for a really lightweight braille device, the new 14-cell portable refreshable braille display – the Smart Beetle – just might be the answer for you.
 Despite its size and weight (slightly larger than a 3 x 5 index card and weighing less than a pound) it offers the ability to connect with up to 6 Bluetooth devices (5 Bluetooth and 1 USB) simultaneously which could be the answer for active people.
 Whether going to school, to work or on vacation the Smart Beetle allows you to have access to all of your mobile devices and personal computer systems.
 If you have several devices (phone, tablet, or a home/work laptop), just pair them to Smart Beetle and toggle among them with a press of a key.
 In other words, no more unnecessary pairing or re-pairing to your multiple Bluetooth devices.
 Smart Beetle remembers five Bluetooth devices and offers a USB 2.0 connection for a sixth.

-Manufactured by Human Information Management System (HIMS) and released in July, 2015, the Smart Beetle is compatible with most screen readers and the Smart Beetle’s Perkins-style keyboard matches all the functions of a QWERTY keyboard.
+Manufactured by Human Information Management System (HIMS) and released in July 2015, the Smart Beetle is compatible with most screen readers and the Smart Beetle’s Perkins-style keyboard matches all the functions of a QWERTY keyboard.
 This eliminates translation problems with mobile devices and gets rid of the sluggishness experienced with other braille displays and mobile devices.
-Check it out.

 EDITOR’S NOTE: Reference to any specific commercial product does not necessarily constitute or imply its endorsement, recommendation or favoring by the Helen Keller National Center.